-3 to adopt conformity-assessment regimes and procedures based on applicable ITU-T recommendations, leading to better quality of service/quality of experience, and to higher probability of interoperability of equipment, services and systems,
+3 to support implementation of the Conformance and Interoperability Action Plan, leading to better quality of service/quality of experience, and to higher probability of interoperability of equipment, services and systems;

-further invites Member States and Sector Members

-to bear in mind the legal and regulatory frameworks of other countries concerning equipment that negatively affects the quality of their telecommunication infrastructure, in particular recognizing the concerns of developing countries with respect to counterfeit equipment,

-further invites Member States

-to contribute to the next radiocommunication assembly in 2012 in order for it to consider and take appropriate actions as deemed necessary.
+4 to encourage acceptance of test results developed by accredited laboratories in order to increase confidence, minimize the cost associated with conformity assessment, enhance timely access to equipment and reduce barriers to trade.

 MOD IAP/34A1/36

-RESOLUTION 177 (Guadalajara, 2010)
+RESOLUTION 177 (Rev. Busan, 2014)

-Conformance and interoperability
+Conformity and interoperability

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

+recalling

+a) that the World Telecommunication Standardization Assembly adopted Resolution 76 (Rev. Dubai, 2012);

+b) that the World Telecommunication Development Conference adopted Resolution 47 (Rev. Dubai, 2014);

+c) that, at its 2014 session, the ITU Council endorsed the implementation of the Conformance and Interoperability Program Action Plan;

+d) that the Radiocommunication Assembly adopted Resolution 62 (Geneva, 2012);

+e) that the World Telecommunication Development Conference approved Resolution 79 (Dubai, 2014) on the role of telecommunications/information and communication technologies in combating and dealing with counterfeit telecommunication/information and communication devices,

 recognizing

-a) that the World Telecommunication Standardization Assembly adopted Resolution 76 (Johannesburg, 2008);

-b) that the World Telecommunication Development Conference adopted Resolution 47 (Rev. Hyderabad, 2010);

-c) that, at its 2009 session, the ITU Council endorsed the following recommendations of the Director of the Telecommunication Standardization Bureau (TSB) (Document C09/28):

-1) implementation of the proposed conformity assessment programme;

-2) implementation of the proposed interoperability events programme;

-3) implementation of the proposed human resources capacity building;

-4) implementation of the proposed recommendations to assist in the establishment of test facilities in developing countries;

-5) that the Director of TSB should report to a future Council session on the implementation of recommendations 1) and 2) above, and jointly with the Director of the Telecommunication Development Bureau (BDT) on recommendations 3) and 4) above, and on a proposed business plan for the long-term implementation of the programmes;
+a) widespread conformance and interoperability of telecommunication/ICT equipment and systems through the implementation of relevant programmes, policies and decisions can increase market opportunities and reliability and encourage global integration and trade;

+b) that technical training and institutional capacity building for testing and conformity are essential tools for countries to promote global connectivity;

+c) that ITU Members shall benefit in using conformity assessment that many regional and national standards bodies already provide for conformity assessment, through mechanisms of collaboration with such organizations;

+d) that providing interoperability, safety, and communications are one of the key objectives of ITU Recommendations;

-d) the progress reports by the Director of TSB made to the Council at its 2009 and 2010 sessions and to the 2010 plenipotentiary conference,
+e) the annual progress reports by the ITU Bureaux made to the Council and to the 2014 plenipotentiary conference,

+considering

+a) that some countries, especially the developing countries, have not yet acquired the capacity to test equipment and provide assurance to consumers in their countries;

+b) that increased confidence in the conformity of telecommunication/ICT equipment to rules and standards in place promotes interoperability of equipment from different manufacturers, reduces interferences among communication systems, and assists developing countries in choosing high quality products;

+c) that, in general, an ICT equipment that does not comply with applicable national conformity processes, as well as national regulatory requirements or other applicable legal requirements, may be considered unauthorized for sale and/or activation on telecommunications networks of that country,

 resolves

-1 to endorse the objectives of both Resolution 76 (Johannesburg, 2008) and Resolution 47 (Rev. Hyderabad, 2010), and the recommendations of the Director of TSB endorsed by the Council at its 2009 session;
+1 to endorse the objectives of Resolution 76 (Rev. Dubai, 2012) and Resolution 47 (Rev. Dubai, 2014), and the recommendations of the ITU Directors endorsed by the Council at its 2014 session;

-2 that this programme of work be implemented in parallel without any delay, including the informative pilot conformity database and its development into a fully functioning database; bearing in mind the need for a business plan to be expeditiously developed by the Director of TSB, and approved by the Council, for its long-term implementation, in consultation with each region, taking into consideration a) the outcome and effect that the pilot conformity database may have on Member States, Sector Members and stakeholders (e.g. other standards development organizations (SDOs)), b) the impact the database will have on bridging the standardization gap as relevant to each region, c) the potential liability issues for ITU and for Member States, Sector Members and stakeholders; and taking into account the results of the regional ITU conformity and interoperability consultations;
+2 that this programme of work continue to be implemented, including the informative pilot conformity database and its development into a fully functioning database; bearing in mind the need for a business plan to be expeditiously developed by the Director of TSB, and approved by the Council, for its long-term implementation, in consultation with each region, taking into consideration a) the outcome and effect that the pilot conformity database may have on Member States, Sector Members and stakeholders (e.g. other standards development organizations (SDOs)), b) the impact the database will have on bridging the standardization gap as relevant to each region, c) the potential liability issues for ITU and for Member States, Sector Members and stakeholders; and taking into account the results of regional ITU conformity and interoperability consultations;

-3 to assist developing countries in establishing regional or subregional conformity and interoperability centres suitable to perform interoperability testing as appropriate,
+3 to assist developing countries in establishing regional or subregional conformity and interoperability centres suitable to perform interoperability testing according to their needs,

 instructs the Director of the Telecommunication Standardization Bureau,